meeeeet/duhacks_3/README.md

 ## Features

-- **Facial Recognition**: The system utilizes facial recognition algorithms to identify and mark the attendance of students present in the classroom.
+- **Facial Recognition**: The system utilizes facial recognition models to identify and mark the attendance of students present in the classroom.
 - **Prototype Version**: We have developed a prototype version capable of recognizing groups of 4 people simultaneously.
 - **Hardware Setup**: Raspberry Pi is employed for real-time deployment.
 The official camera module provided by Raspberry Pi is used for capturing classroom images.
 - **Student Data Management**: The system captures details of students via the camera.
 These details are then updated on a Google Sheet, ensuring efficient data management.
 - **Notification System**: A Telegram bot is integrated into the system for notification purposes.
 It logs messages related to attendance and sends alerts for students with attendance below 75%.

 ## Technologies Used